davidusb-geek/emhass/docs/forecasts.md

 curl -i -H 'Content-Type:application/json' -X POST -d '{"solcast_rooftop_id":"<your_system_id>","solcast_api_key":"<your_secret_api_key>"}' http://localhost:5000/action/dayahead-optim
 ```

-A thrd method uses the Solar.Forecast service.
+A third method uses the Solar.Forecast service.
 You will need to set `method=solar.forecast` and use just one parameter `solar_forecast_kwp` (the PV peak installed power in kW) that should be passed at runtime.

 For example, for a 5 kWp installation:
 ```